metricly/hugo-www-site/content/blog/posts/2016/11-7_evaluate-monitoring-strategy.md

 * * * * *

-*To learn more about how Netuitive can help you take your monitoring to the next level with machine learning technology and integrations to open source agents, check out our [product page](/product) or sign up for a [free trial](/signup).*
+*To learn more about how Metricly can help you take your monitoring to the next level with machine learning technology and integrations to open source agents, check out our [product page](https://www.metricly.com/product) or sign up for a [free trial](https://www.metricly.com/signup).*